A home of my own

 It was then that I bought a house all on my own, a “fixer upper”, because that was what I could afford, but it was a two-family and the rent would help defray costs, not to mention add to my resume the title of Landlord.
 It was also at that time that I slowed down long enough to do some soul searching.

 My work life had, to this point, run a meandering course.
 I chose my work and careers mostly by happenstance.
 With the exception of my choice to become a paralegal, it was strictly a matter of work coming to me, willy nilly, as circumstance dictated, rather than a conscious choice to pursue a career.
 And even the paralegal work, while terribly, terribly rewarding, proved to be inadequate in terms of compensation.
 I had worked in retail, as an office clerk, as the owner of an electrical business, as a litigation paralegal, and in the pharmaceutical industry as both an executive assistant and a budget manager.
 While the working in the legal field gave me GREAT satisfaction, the pay scale did not meet my ambitions, and even though I was well compensated in the pharma industry, my lack of a secondary degree held me back.
-I was constantly yearning to learn new things, and to be in charge of my own destiny, to build something lasting, and to achieve success as I defined it, on my own terms.
+I was constantly yearning to learn new things, and to be in charge of my own destiny, to build something lasting, and to achieve success on my own terms.

 I was in the process of renovating my new home when I picked up Jack Canfield’s book, “The Succcess Principles.”
 He said, first you have to learn what your purpose is, why are you here on this earth, at this time, and what it is you are supposed to be doing.
 He said, go back over the past few months and think about the things that brought you great joy.
 Well, renovating this house brought me great joy!
 Every day, no matter how miserable my day had been, I would walk in the front door and see what had been demolished, or what had taken its place, and I was filled with joy and a sense of accomplishment like none I had felt in a very long time.
 I wasn’t sure what my purpose was, but I was pretty sure it had to do with making this run down house a home.
 Then one day, a man knocked on my door.
 He said he had considered buying my house when it was on the market.
 He wondered what I had done with it and wondered if I would be willing to show him.
 In truth, he was hoping I had fallen flat on my face and he could pick up the pieces at a bargain basement price.
 We started talking.
 An hour later I was enrolled in classes to get my real estate license.